A Reference Guide to Understand, Review and Record Connections

 What are they?

-Wheaton’s unique Connections program provides an exciting way to explore different areas of knowledge and different approaches to problems.
-Wheaton students must take either one 3-course Connection or two 2-course Connections.
-Courses are connected across any two of six academic areas: creative arts, humanities, history, math and computer science, natural sciences, and social sciences.
+Under Wheaton’s Connections Curriculum (which applies through the Class of 2023), the flagship Connections program encourages students to explore different areas of knowledge and different approaches to problems.
+Wheaton students graduating under the Connections curriculum must take one 3-course or 2-course Connection in different academic areas.
+The areas are: creative arts, humanities, history, math and computer science, natural sciences, and social sciences.

 Where are they?

-Students are also invited to discover their own linked courses, and to approach the faculty and propose a Connection.
-Students are encouraged to think about possible connections early on, though many will prefer to fulfill this requirement in their sophomore year.
+Students are also invited to discover their own links among courses, and to approach the faculty and propose a Connection.

 How do we track them?